Multisite Extension User Guide

 The imported subsites will overwrite databases, themes, plugins, and media in the subsites into which they are imported.
 The process will only affect the subsites chosen, not the entire multisite network.
 Before importing new subsites, we recommend that you make a backup of your existing subsites.

-After pressing the proceed button, you will receive a prompt to enter the URL for the destination of each newly imported subsite, one at a time:
+After pressing the proceed button, you will receive a prompt to enter the URL for the destination of each newly imported subsite, one at a time, depending on the number of exported subsites

-5.1 Export a subsite from WordPress multisite network
+4.1 Export a subsite from a WordPress multisite network

-The process of exporting a single subsite from an existing WordPress multisite network is identical to that described in part 3.1 of this tutorial.
-The export will generate an archive that only contains the selected subset and its data.
+The process of exporting a single subsite from an existing WordPress multisite network is similar to that described in part 3.1 of this tutorial.
+Select the single subsite you want to export which will generate an archive that only contains the selected subset and its data.

 To confirm and continue with the import, click Proceed.

-The import replaces your entire website with a subsite.
+The import replaces your entire website with the content of the imported subsite.

 Exporting a standalone website is simple with the All-in-One WP Migration plugin; simply choose your destination on the Export page to begin the export: